 Even though the occlusion augmentation strategy and the training method of shared dual-stream network can force the model to better focus on unoccluded parts, the lack of human body part information caused by occlusion has not received much attention.
 Therefore, we propose a feature completion stream to recover the features of the occluded parts.

-The feautre completion stream consist of a Feature Completion Decoder (FCD) and a transformer layer, as shown in Figure \ref{framework}.
-The FCD is illustrated in Figure \ref{fig:FCD}, which consists of a hybrid feature embedding, several transformer layers, and training loss.
+The feautre completion stream consist of a Feature Completion Decoder (FCD) and a transformer layer.
+The FCD is illustrated in Fig. \ref{fig:FCD}, which consists of a hybrid feature embedding, several transformer layers, and training loss.

-\textit{Hybrid Feature Embedding:} we consider the completion pedestrian features to be composed of occlusion features and recovery features.
+\textit{Hybrid Feature Embedding:} we consider complete pedestrian features to consist of unoccluded visible features and features recovered from occluded regions.
 Inspired by MAE \cite{he2022masked}, our approach reconstructs the holistic features from the latent occluded features.
 For each occluded input features, learnable prototype completion tokens $T_{c} \in {\mathbb{R}^{1 \times K \times C}}$ are prepended to aggregate missing feature information from $f_{ot}$.
-It is worth noting that the position of MAE's mask token is fixed within the batch, which means that each instance can use the same set of mask tokens for feature completion.
-However, unlike the MAE, the occlusion positions of samples generated by OIA are randomly sampled, so we need to conduct completion on each instance.
+It is worth noting that the position of MAE's mask token is fixed within each batch, which means that each instance can use the same set of mask tokens for feature completion.
+However, unlike MAE, the occlusion positions of samples generated by OIA are randomly sampled, as shown in Fig.\ref{fig:tmmaug}, therefore we need to conduct completion on each instance.
 Thus, we fuse the learnable prototype tokens $T_{c} $ with occlusion features to obtain instance-level tokens.
 Formally,

 where $W_{1} \in {\mathbb{R}^{N \times K}}$ is linear projection, $T_{b} \in {\mathbb{R}^{B \times K \times C}}$ is the instance completion tokens.
 Here, $K = \alpha N$, and $\alpha$ is a hyper-parameter to control the number of tokens.
 Then we map $f_{ot}$ into $L$ dimension, and concatenate with $T_{b}$.
 Formally,